The Jester Race

-The album was the band's second full-length album released following the more mainstream success of their 1995 EP, Subterranean.
+Background

 The Jester Race was recorded at Studio Fredman by Fredrik Nordström, who also contributed keyboards for the album.

-The song "Dead Eternity" was originally on the Subterranean (EP) and the song "Dead God in Me" was also originally on the Subterranean (EP) but with a different title, "The Inborn Lifeless".
-Although, the version on The Jester Race has different lyrics, a different ending, and a slightly different solo.
+The song "Dead Eternity" was originally on their 1995 EP, Subterranean.
+"Dead God in Me" was also originally on Subterranean but with a different title, "The Inborn Lifeless", as well as different lyrics, a different ending, and a slightly different solo.